- Daily & Weekly newsletters

 La Monnaie seemed to never miss a beat during the pandemic, continuing putting out productions, inviting the audience when it could, streaming when it couldn’t.
 “I learned to be patient,” says De Caluwe.
 “You cannot force things.”

-And the streamed productions has brought a new audience to the opera house.
+And the streamed productions have brought a new audience to the opera house.
 In fact, more people saw their productions over the last year than ever before.
 “Between April 2020 and May 2021, we have had over 600,000 views for projects that already existed – we put them online for free – along with the new content.
 Considering we normally have 130,000 in the opera house in a normal year, it’s really an amazing number of people.”

 Visual aspects of the new production of Tosca make something very ugly into something very beautiful